Nanobot567/AOS-1/README.md

 ### FINAL WORDS

-Thank you so much for downloading AOS!
-AOS 2 is coming soon!
+Thank you so much for using AOS!
+AOS-2 is available [here](https://github.com/Nanobot567/AOS-2/).